Twitter removes accounts linked to Alex Jones, Infowars

-Twitter has removed some accounts thought to be used to circumvent a ban on conspiracy-monger Alex Jones and Infowars, the company said Tuesday.
+Twitter says it has removed accounts linked to conspiracy-monger Alex Jones and Infowars.

-A Twitter spokesman confirmed that the accounts had been removed but provided no additional comment.
-The company says it usually does not discuss specific accounts.
+A Twitter spokesman confirmed Tuesday that the accounts had been removed.
+There was no additional comment from the company.

 Twitter permanently suspended @realalexjones and @infowars from Twitter and Periscope in early September.
 It said it based that action in reports of tweets and videos that violated its policy against abusive behavior.